 I started off by oven roasting some colorful bite-size potatoes.

 I pan fried the cod quickly in butter, turning it once during cooking.
 I let it cool down briefly, and then tore it into chunks.
 I put the fish in a salad bowl and mixed it with the potatoes, green onion, dill vinaigrette, and salt and pepper to taste.
 I know some chefs don’t like dill because they think it can be overpowering, but I never found that to be the case (otherwise I wouldn’t have paired it with mild cod to begin with).
 On the contrary: the dill added an amazing level of freshness and playfulness, making the sweet flesh spirited and exuberant – like the fish in the water it once was 😉

 This surely is a delicious salad – so quick and easy to make, so satisfying, so respectful of the cod and its clean, lean, delicious original flavor:

 I had an amazing time cooking with Sitka Salmon Shares fish, and I am overjoyed to have been able to experience such high quality seafood.
 The fish I tried tasted unbelievably fresh and authentic, a testament to the SSS fishermen’s genuine passion for nature, sustainability, and for a job well one (that is, a job done mindfully).
 I will purchase SSS fish in the future, and I encourage you to do the same.
-Join SSS now and you can get $25 off any share – just use code CLP at checkout!
-This code expires September 19, 2020.
+Join SSS now and get $25 off SSS Premium Sitka Seafood Share – just use code CLP at checkout!
+This code expires December 31st, 2020.

 Happy fish eating, everyone 🙂